jogoodma/homology-explorer/docs/draft_report.md

 ```

-The tree above outlines the general directory structure of the app and will be revisited at various points throughout the report in more detail.
-The code for this project is available on [Github](https://github.com/jogoodma/homology-explorer/tree/main).
+The tree above outlines the general directory structure of the Homology Explorer application and will be revisited in greater detail throughout the report.
+The code for this project is available on Github^[https://github.com/jogoodma/homology-explorer/tree/main].
 The subsequent sections outline the technical implementation of the above described web application design in such a way as to satisfy the constraints set out by the problem statement.

-## Database Construction
+## Proxy Server

+A proxy server ia an application which controls traffic within networked systems and between the internet.
+These services are often embedded within larger applications and serve multiple other roles like encryption, authentication, cacheing, and load balancing.

+The Homology Explorer uses a simple out-of-the-box proxy server solution called `Caddy` because it is easy to implement on small projects without many modifications and is modestly secure with the default settings.
+Since web hosting is not the feature of this report, this section will be left deliberately sparse for brevity.

+## Application Programming Interface

+An application programming interface (API) can be used to efficiently broker, transform, and validate data between the database and the UI by managing the database requests made by the UI as the user interacts with the application.
+The API Docker container has a multi-stage build process:

+1. Stage 1 parses the provided `.tsv` files into the `duck.db` format and loads it as a container volume.
+2. Stage 2 runs the API service connected to the database volume.

+### Stage 1: Build Database

-The source data have a fixed schema and are relational so managing them through a SQL database is a natural design choice^[cite some stuff from database class].
-Of the myriad flavors of SQL to choose from, the `Homology Explorer` uses Duck Database^[https://duckdb.org/].
-Duck database is a lightweight SQL database similar to SQLite.
+The source data have a fixed schema and are relational so managing them through a SQL database is a natural design choice.
+Of the myriad flavors of SQL to choose from, the Homology Explorer uses `DuckDB`. `DuckDB` is a lightweight SQL database similar to SQLite.
 Because the dataset  however, it is more performant and provides many more features than SQLite.
 It also has good documentation and a rich python API.
 To construct the database, these tables are first extracted from the `tar.gz` file.
 Next the `duckdb` python library is used by `dbBuilder.py` file to create the application database: `duck.db`.

 ```
 data